binarycamera/b8stack/README.md

 2. Connect your camera to your computer
 3. Start Sony Imagine Edge Remote application
 4. Start B8Stack
 5. Set cycle time according to your flash cycle time, exposure and image download speed.
-If you experience dropped pictures and over problems try increasing this value.
+If you experience dropped pictures or other problems try increasing this value.
 6. Press "Go"

 ## Download